Los Angeles Truck Loading and Docking Bay Accident Attorneys

 Some Other Methods of Avoiding Work Injuries When Working At Docking Stations?

-- Truckers and Load Masters Need to Maintain Constant Communication During the Crucial Periods
+- Truckers and Load Masters Need to Maintain Constant Communication During Crucial Periods

 Securing a trailer to the loading dock is only part of why vehicle restraints are preferred over wheel chocks.
 Communication between dock personnel and truck drivers is essential for maintaining safety in the loading dock, and wheel chocks do nothing in this area.
 Vehicle restraints often include light communication systems that know when the trailer is restrained and use interior and exterior lights to communicate to the truck driver and dock personnel so loading or unloading can safely begin.